Pierre Hérigone: Works

-Hérigone also created a number alphabet for remembering long numbers in which phonemes were assigned to different numbers, while the vowels were supplied by the memorizer: 1 (t, d), 2 (n), 3 (m), 4 (r), 5 (l), 6 (j, ch, sh), 7 (c, k, g), 8 (f, v, ph), 9 (p, b), 10 (z, s). (see article Herigone's mnemonic system).
+Hérigone also created a number alphabet for remembering long numbers in which phonemes were assigned to different numbers, while the vowels were supplied by the memorizer: 1 (t, d), 2 (n), 3 (m), 4 (r), 5 (l), 6 (j, ch, sh), 7 (c, k, g), 8 (f, v, ph), 9 (p, b), 10 (z, s).

 In Hérigone's work, we find the earliest written examples of mathematical terms.
 Parallelipipedon, an archaic form of parallelepiped, appears in an English work dated 1570.
 Hérigone himself used the spelling parallelepipedum.

 Hérigone and the camera obscura

 In the Cursus mathematicus, Hérigone describes a camera obscura in the form of a goblet (Chapter 6, page 113).
 Hérigone did not depict his goblet, but Johann Zahn would illustrate the design in his Oculus Artificialis Teledioptricus Sive Telescopium (1685).
 Hérigone's goblet-camera obscura, more a novelty than anything else, was constructed in such a way that you could spy on others while taking a drink.
 The device's 45-degree angle mirror had a stylized opening for the lens.
 The goblet had a cup made of glass where images could be seen.
 The lid bore a magnifying lens at the top.
 The lens and mirror of this dinner table device for spying was situated at the base of the goblet's stem and served to project a real-time image onto the ground glass screen in the cup of the goblet.